calbertiboms/INDE_577/Supervised Machine Learning/Perceptron/README.md

 ### Requirements:
 - Python 3.x
-- Libraries: NumPy, Matplotlib (for visualizing the decision boundary)
+- Libraries: NumPy, Matplotlib (for visualizing the decision boundary), sklearn (to create the dataset)